May several similar products be included in the same EPD?

 • For each indicator, declare the average results of the included products.
 This average shall be weighted according to the production volumes of the included products, if relevant.
 In this option, the average content shall be declared in the content declaration.

-• Declare the results of one of the included products – a representative product.
-The choice of the representative product shall be justified in the EPD, using, where applicable, statistical parameters.
-For example, the choice may be based on production volumes.
-In this option, the content of the representative product shall be declared in the content declaration.
+• Declare the results of one of the included products or the average of a subset of the included products, i.e., one or several representative products.
+The choice of the representative product(s) shall be justified in the EPD, for example based on production volumes.
+In this option, the content of the representative product, or the average of the representative products, shall be declared in the content declaration.

-Note that you are not allowed to include a conversion factor in the EPD for the purpose of converting the declared results into results for products not covered by the EPD.
+Note that it is not allowed to include a conversion factor in the EPD for the purpose of converting the declared results into results for products not covered by the EPD.
 The EPD is for a specific product or product group, and only the EPD content of that product/product group has been verified and may be considered EPD information.
 You may, however, include a conversion factor for other purposes, see the answer to the question "May conversion factors be included in the EPD?".

 Was this article helpful?